 BEN! is still the adventurer we all know and love.

 These seals got in a bit of a fight.

 Ben gave them the nicknames Hezekiah and Tucker.

 I have no idea why.

 After we wandered the beach for a while we decided to climb the 252 steps to the Cape Palliser Lighthouse.

-After that we headed to a local join for fish and chips.
+After that, we headed to a local joint for fish and chips.

-And then we played, “Can the baby kick the cup off of Adalia’s stomach?”
+And then we played, “Can the baby kick the cup off of Iris’s stomach?”